AnyDSL/thorin/roadmap.md

 - [x] redesign standard operations to work similar to LLVM
 - [ ] remove `Lamm::Intrinsics` in favor of axioms (wip)
 - [ ] rewrite normalizations (wip)
-- [ ] make operations polymorphic in rank and dimensions
+- [x] add function to apply operations polymorphic in rank and dimensions

 ## Optimizations